clukes/QuizSite/README.md

 # Quivia: A Quiz Website

-A quiz website I started creating during the Covid-19 lockdown in 2020, to play Quizzes that I created with my family.
+A quiz website I started creating during the Covid-19 lockdown in 2020, to play Quizzes with my family that I created.

 ## Features